-- Primarily to give an overview of fundamentals of economics to the engineering students - In particular - To introduce the basic concepts of demand, supply and equilibrium. - To familiarize on National Income concepts - To provide fundamental concepts of money, banking and exchange. - To give an idea on industrial sector, markets and trade. - To give an overview on five year plans, budget, policies and taxation. - To provide an overview of Indian economy and the role of engineers in economic development.
+- To identify and present the basic concepts of demand, supply and equilibrium. - To explain the types and concepts of national income and inflation. - To illustrate the fundamental concepts of money, banking and exchange. - To create an awareness about the industrial sector, markets and trade and their contribution to economic development. - To describe the five year plans, budget, fiscal policy and taxation. - To discuss Indian economy and justify the role of engineers in economic development.

-Classification of economy - open and closed economy - sectors of economy - Basic principles of micro economics - supply ,demand and equilibrium, elasticity of demand- pricing models.
+Classification of economy . open and closed economy .
+Sectors of economy .
+Basic principles of Microeconomics . supply, demand and equilibrium, Elasticity of demand .
+Pricing models.